Brown Pre-College Online

 What

-Multiple 2-, 3-, 4- and 6-week asynchronous, mostly asynchronous or blended sessions (definitions of these three types of online learning can be found below)
+Multiple 2-, 3-, 4- and 6-week mostly asynchronous or blended sessions (read more about these types of online learning below)

 When